 One could argue that if a trader possessed the where-with-all to accurately assess true value in the present, they would possess an equally likely ability to do so with future value.
 There may be some merit to this argument.
 However, even if we were to accept the argument at face value, the same cannot be said about price because price is more a reflection of the thoughts, fears, and behaviors of the traders participating in the market at that moment in time.
 So ultimately, determining price in the future requires the prediction of other trader’s behaviors.

 Once we start talking about predicting the future behavior of traders, we move away from the clean world of numbers and math, where the introverted / analytical type can excel, and descend into the messy realm of psychology, human nature, and emotional response.

-It is at this point, where we begin to realize how the chips are stacked against the average aspiring trader.
+It is at this point where we begin to realize how the chips are stacked against the average aspiring trader.
 The problem is that in order for someone to understand what other people are likely to do, they must have a deep understanding of how people think and feel.
-The sad reality is that traders usually have introverted personalities, and this often precludes them from having the necessary people skills to make the requisite predictions.
+The sad reality is that traders usually have introverted personalities, which precludes them from having the necessary people skills to make the requisite predictions.
 Without that prediction, no profits can be made and, ultimately, the aspiring trader will fail to reach the intended objective.